 Ricoh’s rapidly evolving portfolio showed FESPA visitors how they can profitably diversify their service capabilities and explore new markets.

-Ricoh showed flatbed, large format, Direct to Garment, sheet fed and inkjet printhead technologies at FESPA On its 304sqm, B4 K31 stand at Messe Munich, from May 14 to 17.
-Ricoh presented solutions designed to support print production environments that want to enhance or expand the services they offer.
+Ricoh showed flatbed, large format, Direct to Garment, sheet fed and inkjet printhead technologies at FESPA 2019.
+On its 304 sqm stand at Messe Munich, Ricoh presented solutions designed to support print production environments that want to enhance or expand the services they offer.

 Among the systems designed to meet an increased need to deliver broader job capabilities, as well as faster short run production and elevated productivity, is the Ricoh Pro™ L5160 latex rollto-roll large format printer.
 Available from April 2019 in Europe, it delivers increased productivity and performance compared to its predecessor, aligned with reduced maintenance requirements and outstanding quality.

 For those intending to move into garment decoration, there is the easy to use Ri 100 Direct to Garment printer.
+To support fast, high quality flexible production there is the Ri 1000 Direct to Garment printer.
 For higher production demands, there will be the Ri 6000 Direct to Garment solution.
-Both enable print providers to deliver flexible, cost-effective digitally printed offerings including T-shirts, cloth bags, hoodies, sweatshirts and socks.
+All three enable print providers to deliver flexible, cost-effective digitally printed offerings including T-shirts, cloth bags, hoodies, sweatshirts and socks.